Desbloqueie Recursos Exclusivos

 refers to some of the particles.

-se refere a alguma das partículas.
+se refere a algumas das partículas.

 So those Ws there refer to the Ws, and how they stick together.